- Published on

 flag to specify the container name whose logs you want to get.
 For example:kubectl logs hello-pod -c hello-container

-If we delete this Pod using kubectl delete pod hello-pod
+kubectl delete pod hello-pod

 No resources found in default namespace.